imnnsu/go-mysql-fsm/docs/README.md

 ### Update the States in MySQL

-From the example provided in the directory `mysql`, we can easily get the MySQL statement template for updating FSM states:
+From the example provided in the directory `examples/mysql`, we can easily get the MySQL statement template for updating FSM states:

 ```sql
 UPDATE {table} SET {field}